top of page

 Map Curators' Group Events

-The Map Curators Group (MCG) will often run specilaist events in the form of short conferences or workshops on issues of particular interest to those involved in Map Curatorship.
+The Map Curators Group (MCG) often run specialist events in the form of short conferences or workshops on issues of particular interest to those involved in Map Curatorship.

-Go to the Map Curators Group page to see what they are currently invovled in.
+Go to the Map Curators Group page to see what they are currently involved in.

 Historical Military Mapping Group Events